 Five.
 Most of the dynamics that comics readers and fan-writers think of as creative decisions are actually an ongoing fuck-and-murder soap opera between these two management priorities.
 Trapped in this noise, creative people got horribly screwed chronically, and wholly, in ways that the showcases like Jack Kirby and Steve Gerber only barely indicate.
 Or at least, it’s important to realize that they are not unique exceptions to some otherwise fair-and-just default, to the contrary.

-I feel especially bad for Martin Goodman and his attempted launch of Atlas Comics (aka “Seaboard”) following his buy-out.
-Maybe I’m an idealist, but against all logic and expectations, I see or wonder that this hard-driving paper-pushing businessman, whom no one ever seems to have called “good” or “nice,” liked comics and wanted to continue publishing them in some way similar to the 1960s breakout.
+I feel bad about Martin Goodman’s attempted launch of Atlas Comics (aka “Seaboard”) following his buy-out.
+At first I was idealistic, thinking that perhaps even this hard-driving paper-pushing businessman, whom no one ever seems to have called “good” or “nice,” liked comics and wanted to continue publishing them in some way similar to the 1960s breakout.
+I’m not as inclined to think so now, but still, there was a personal story there.
 I’d pay some good money to read a well-curated collection of the material he had on board prior to being crushed and so thoroughly expunged from comics culture.